croessner/pfxhttp/README.md

 ### JWT Authentication

 Pfxhttp supports JWT authentication for HTTP requests to the target endpoints.
 This allows you to securely authenticate with APIs that require JWT tokens.

+> **Note:** JWT support is optional and requires building Pfxhttp with the `jwt` build tag (`make TAGS=jwt`).
+This feature depends on SQLite for token storage.

 The JWT authentication feature includes:

 - Automatic token fetching from a token endpoint
 - Token storage in a SQLite database